HumanMachineLab/HoneyGAN/README.md

 # HoneyGAN
-Repository for the review of paper "Creating Indistinguishable Honeywords With Improved Generative Adversarial Networks."
+This repository is created for the review process of paper "Creating Indistinguishable Honeywords With Improved Generative Adversarial Networks."
-HoneyGAN is a honeyword generation technique (HGT) based on [GNPassGAN](https://github.com/fangyiyu/GNPassGAN).
+HoneyGAN is a honeyword generation technique (HGT) based on GNPassGAN.
 The datasets in the real passwords folder are taken from [BitBucket](https://bitbucket.org/srecgrp/honeygen-generating-honeywords-using-representation-learning/src/master/password_lists_processed_50000_records/).

 ### Install dependencies